Gill Landry: Festivals and tours

-Landry shared stage at Americana Music Festival in September 2015 with acts such as Loretta Lynn, Steve Earle, Pokey Lafarge, and Gillian Welch.
+Landry shared the stage at Americana Music Festival in September 2015 with acts such as Loretta Lynn, Steve Earle, Pokey Lafarge, and Gillian Welch.
 He opened for Warren Haynes and The Wood Brothers on tour in Fall of 2015.

 After touring Sweden in 2016, Landry performed at Twisterella (2016) and both the Latitude Festival in Suffolk, England and Longitude Festival in Ireland in 2017.

 In 2017 and 2019 he performed concerts with singer Dianna Agron at the Café Carlyle in New York.

 Film/Video

 Landry contributed music for the Run Away Dog (2017) soundtrack.
 He appeared in Austin to Boston (2014), which chronicled four bands riding in five Volkswagen buses across three thousand miles, and featured: Ben Howard, The Staves, Nathaniel Rateliff, and Bear's Den.
 Landry appeared in Big Easy Express (2012) with his former band, Old Crow Medicine Show.
 He also appeared at the end of Be Good Tanyas video "The Littlest Birds".